Joint Life Annuity Calculator

 Example Calculation

-A couple is evaluating a joint life annuity offering $600 monthly payments, with Person A having a life expectancy of 85 years and Person B 88 years, assuming a 4% annual interest rate and monthly payments.
+A couple evaluates a joint life annuity offering $600 monthly payments.
+Person A is 65 with a life expectancy of 85, and Person B is 63 with a life expectancy of 88.
+They assume a 4% annual discount rate with monthly payments.

 Monthly Annuity Payment